UT-Austin-RPL/amago/index.markdown

 AMAGO improves memory and adaptation by optimizing long-context Transformers on sequences gathered from large off-policy datasets.
 This creates many technical challenges that we address with three main ideas:

 <ol>
-<li> <b> Sharing One Sequence Model. </b> &nbsp; AMAGO performs actor and critic updates in parallel on top of the outputs of a single sequence model that learns from every training objective and maximizes throughput.
+<li> <b> Sharing One Sequence Model. </b> &nbsp; Actors and critics are updated simultaneously on top of the outputs of a single sequence model that learns from every training objective and maximizes throughput.
 AMAGO's update looks more like supervised sequence modeling than an actor-critic.
 This approach is discouraged in previous work but can be stabilized with careful details. </li> <br>
 <li> <b> Long-Horizon Off-Policy Updates. </b> &nbsp; AMAGO's learning update improves performance and reduces tuning by always giving the sequence model "something to learn about": we compute RL losses over many planning horizons (\(\gamma\)) that have different optimization landscapes depending on current performance.
 When all else fails, AMAGO includes an offline RL term that resembles supervised learning and does not depend on the scale of returns.
 This "multi-\(\gamma\)" update makes AMAGO especially effective for sparse rewards over long horizons.</li> <br>
 <li> <b> Stabilizing Long-Context Transformers. </b> Both RL and Transformers can be unstable on their own, and combining them creates more obstacles.
 An especially relevant issue in memory-intensive RL is <i> attention entropy collapse</i> because the optimal memory patterns in RL environments can be far more specific than in language modeling.
 We use a stable Transformer block that prevents collapse and reduces tuning by letting us pick model sizes that are safely too large for the problem.</li>
 </ol>